-UCU members in adult education said they often or sometimes had demands from different groups at work that were difficult to combine.
+UCU members in higher education said they often had demands from different groups at work that were difficult to combine.
 They often had to work very quickly and very intensively, sometimes under unrealistic time pressures.
-Respondents working in adult education often or sometimes neglected some tasks because they had too much to do and sometimes felt their deadlines to be unachievable.
-They sometimes felt pressurised to work long hours, and were sometimes unable to take sufficient breaks.
-Their level of well-being at work relating to the demands made on them was below the average for Britain's working population.
+Respondents working in higher education sometimes neglected some tasks because they had too much to do and sometimes felt their deadlines to be unachievable.
+They often felt pressurised to work long hours, and were sometimes unable to take sufficient breaks.

-(3) Different groups at work demand things from me that are hard to combine (n=1,089)
+(3) Different groups at work demand things from me that are hard to combine (n=14,598)